MutDafny: A Mutation-Based Approach to Assess Dafny Specifications

 \textbf{Mutant generation.} Operates by directly manipulating Dafny's internal representation.
-A \emph{scanner} component traverses the \ac{AST} to identify \emph{mutation targets} \,---\, i.e., specific locations in the program where specific types of mutations can be applied \,---\, and collects the necessary context for performing those mutations.
-For instance, for each target, \ourTool records the node's position, the type of mutation operator to be used, and any additional arguments required to apply the mutation.
-The \emph{mutator} component takes each of the identified mutation targets and changes the program's AST to create individual mutants, which are inserted prior to Dafny's resolution phase.
+A \emph{scanner} component traverses the \ac{AST} to identify \emph{mutation targets}\,---\,specific locations in the program where specific types of mutations can be applied\,---\,and collects the necessary context for performing those mutations.
+Namely, for each target, \ourTool records the node's position, the type of mutation operator to be used, and any additional arguments required to apply the mutation.
+The \emph{mutator} component processes each of the identified mutation targets and changes the program's AST to create individual mutants prior to Dafny's resolution phase.
 This is done by traversing the \ac{AST} until the target's location, i.e., the node to mutate, is reached, and then performing the necessary operations on it.
-The changes can involve altering a node's data, replacing an expression or statement with a different one by creating a new node (e.g., the replacement of a relational or conditional binary expression with \texttt{true} or \texttt{false} (\emph{\ac{BBR}}) involves the replacement of a binary expression with a literal), or deleting nodes by removing their reference from the parent.
+The changes can involve altering a node's data, replacing an expression or statement with a different one by creating a new node (e.g., the \emph{\ac{BBR}} operator involves the replacement of a binary expression with a boolean literal one), or deleting nodes by removing their reference from the parent.

-For certain mutation operators, identifying mutation targets involves analyzing the target node's type information, which is only available post-resolution.
-This is the case, for example, of the \emph{UOI} operator, which consists of inserting a minus ($-$) in numerical expressions, or negation ($!$) in boolean expressions.
+For certain mutation operators, identifying mutation targets involves analyzing the type information of the target node, which is only available post-resolution.
+An example is the \emph{AOI} operator, which can only be applied to numerical expressions.
 Here, to know whether a tree node constitutes a valid mutation target, we must first know its type.
-As a result, and as depicted in \Cref{fig:full-solution}, a portion of the targets are identified during a pre-resolve tree visit, and the remaining are identified during a final post-resolve one.
+As a result, and as depicted in \Cref{fig:full-solution}, a portion of the targets are identified during a pre-resolve tree visit, and the remaining are identified during a post-resolve one.